The Warehouse Group: Warehouse Stationery

-Noel leeming
+Noel Leeming

-Noel Leeming is a retail electronics chain, selling a range of computers, household appliances, TVs and audio equipment.
-It has 71 stores, including 20 in Auckland.
-It offers a larger selection of higher-value electronic goods than The Warehouse Group's other chains.
-It also operates Tech Solutions, an electronics and whiteware support, installation and learning service for technology users, including both in-store and in-home customers.
+Noel Leeming is a retail electronics chain that specialises in selling a wide range of products, including computers, household appliances, TVs, and audio equipment.
+With 71 stores, including 20 in Auckland, Noel Leeming offers a larger selection of higher-value electronic goods compared to other chains under The Warehouse Group.

+In addition to its retail operations, Noel Leeming operates Tech Solutions, a service that provides support, installation, and learning assistance for technology users.
+This service caters to both in-store and in-home customers, offering comprehensive electronics and whiteware support.